What is cloud computing?

-Clouds are IT environments that abstract, pool, and share scalable resources across a network.
-Clouds are usually created to enable cloud computing, which is the act of running workloads within that system.
-Neither clouds nor cloud computing are technologies unto themselves.
+Cloud computing is the act of running workloads within clouds—which are IT environments that abstract, pool, and share scalable resources across a network.
+Neither cloud computing nor clouds are technologies unto themselves.

 - Clouds are environments—places where applications run.